ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

   # Install a Ray cluster in a new namespace.
   helm -n ray install example-cluster --set clusterOnly=true ./ray

-  # Install another Ray cluster.
+  # Install a second Ray cluster.
+Launch the second cluster without any workers.
-  helm -n ray install example-cluster2 --set clusterOnly=true
+  helm -n ray install example-cluster2 --set podTypes[1].minWorkers=0 --set clusterOnly=true

+  # Verify that both clusters are running.
+  kubectl -n ray get pods

 Alternatively, the Operator and one of the Ray Clusters can be installed in the same Helm release: